VPJPeltonen/Godot-Barbarian-Life/README.md

 # Godot-Barbarian-Life
 Godot scripts and nodes for android game Barbarian Life.
 Made for Godot 3.1.
+Game is currently in open beta: https://play.google.com/store/apps/details?id=barbarian.life.beta

-Currently there is just a playable web version at https://substandardshrimp.itch.io/barbarian-life
+Also a playable web version with old version of shadows at https://substandardshrimp.itch.io/barbarian-life

 ## Drop Shadow
 Script for showing simple drop shadows for furniture and characters without killing the performance on phone.